AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/compress-pdf.md

 compression level, prior to performing workflow operations that use bandwidth or memory.
 Refer to `CompressionLevel` in the API docs for a list of supported compression levels.

+Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.

 <CodeBlock slots="heading, code" repeat="4" languages="Java, .NET, Node JS, Rest API" />